clickworkorange/AVR-PWM-RTU/README.md

 - <a href="#wetware-at-work">Wetware at work</a>

 ### Description
-A Modbus and push-button controlled 4-channel PWM generator based on the Atmel ATMega 328.
+A Modbus and push-button controlled 4-channel PWM generator based on the Atmel ATMega328.
 Each channel can be set to one of four pre-defined duty cycles (0-255).
 In addition to being controllable by Modbus commands, the channel levels (0-3) can also be selected by means of individual push-buttons, wich increment a channel's level, wrapping at 3.
 The active level for each channel is output as a 2-bit value which is used to drive a set of four LEDs by means of a 74HC138 decoder.
 The idea is to allow for remote control of the individual channels over a three-wire interface (plus GND and VCC).
 The Modbus communication layer is provided by the <a href="https://github.com/mbs38/yaMBSiavr">yaMBSiavr</a> library.
 The code compiles to 9.3kB.

 *N.b. this is still work in progress and some features are yet to be implemented - see <a href="#future">future</a>.*